-Setting up objectives and funnels in Google Analytics takes some practice, but if you get the hang of it, it’s a tremendously powerful tool.
+Setting up objectives and funnels in Google Analytics takes some practice, but it’s a tremendously powerful tool if you get the hang of it.
 What’s even better?
 It’s entirely free.

 Visitor Analytics is a user-friendly CRO toolbox that includes a top-notch conversion funnel feature.
 It enables you to track funnel dropouts and determine which stages led to their exit and why.

 It’s quite simple to design funnels with Visitor Analytics.
 All you have to do is decide which page is the first and which is the last in your funnel, and the tool will take care of the rest.
 You may make many funnels, each of which takes only a few minutes to complete, making it ideal for beginners.

 Plerdy is a conversion rate optimization solution that also contains a conversion funnel analysis tool.
 You can use the conversion funnel analysis tool to learn more about your customers’ journey.

 The tool generates extensive visual diagrams so you can immediately see trouble areas and figure out which elements of your funnel are driving clients to leave.